jmertin/apmia_php_ext_volume/README.md

 **Note**: One IA (Infrastructure Agent) with the PHP Extension can receive monitoring data from multiple PHP Probes.
 To save resources you can therefore deploy only one IA with the PHP extension to serve multiple PHP probes.
 Because the IA is heavyweight (Java) and the PHP probe is lightweight, about ~3MBytes).
 **Note 2**: Reduce the network path/hops the PHP Probe has to pass to transfer its findings to the IA (Infrastructure Agent).
 The network induce I/O can have an impact on the overall network infrastructure on highly loaded WebServers.
-The best approach is to use on IA per physical machine in the Docker cluster.
+The best approach is to use one IA per physical machine in the Docker cluster.

 This documentation describes how to deploy an IA in a docker container and how to deploy a PHP probe in other docker containers for a resource efficient setup.